Daedalus-Fury Shoals

 Itinerary Highlights

-• The Daedalus reef is a huge reef formation that lies at about 180 km south of Brother Islands.
-The reef is surrounded by a sheer wall all around, featuring a plateau on its southern side that goes from 28 m beside the reef to 40m on the edge of the drop off.
+• The Daedalus Reef is a huge reef formation that lies at about 180 km south of Brother Islands.
+The reef is surrounded by a sheer wall all around, featuring a plateau on its southern side that goes from 28 m beside the reef to 40m on the edge of the drop-off.
 If the weather is good, try to get as far north as possible and drift along one of the sides of the reef.
 Reef and hammerhead sharks are often spotted here.
-Under water marine life is here more abundant than anywhere else, with schools of surgeons, fusiliers.
+Marine life is here more abundant than anywhere else, with schools of surgeons, fusiliers.

 • Photogenic wrecks can be found at Abu Galawa and not to forget the main spot at the Fury Shoal, Sataya, the dolphin reef with it's easy dives and snorkeling possibility.